Teams Governance vs. Teams Administration

 Microsoft Teams governance and Microsoft Teams administration are two very different but related concepts.
 Both are important for maintaining the security and functionality of the platform.

 In this blog post, we will take a look at the different elements of Teams governance vs. Teams administration.
 Which topics are the most important?
-Which parts should organizations establish before rolling out Microsoft Teams?
+Which parts should organizations establish before implementing Microsoft Teams?

 First, when it comes to managing and securing your organization’s Microsoft Teams environment, governance is key.
 Governance encompasses the policies, procedures, and controls that keep your Teams platform running smoothly and securely.
 This includes elements such as defining who has access to your Teams environment and at what level, managing and securing the data shared within Teams, ensuring compliance with legal and regulatory requirements, managing and securing the devices that access Teams, managing and securing access to Teams for external users, monitoring and reporting on Teams usage, managing and controlling changes to Teams and training and encouraging adoption throughout the organization.